Back

 NO!

 At this age, children primarily engage in “parallel play” — they play side by side with moments of interaction.
-It is still a very important time to develop social etiquette.
-Being around other little ones is satisfying in many ways.
-Children model behavior and inspire creativity and they also help other little ones see the world from a different perspective.
-Playdates are crucial in the early education years to teach children how to manage sharing space, toys, and caregiver’s attention.
+This is still a very useful way to develop social etiquette.
+Being around other little ones is satisfying in many ways — children model behavior, inspire creativity, and help other little ones see the world from a different perspective.
+Playdates are crucial in the early childhood education years to teach little ones how to manage sharing space, toys, and a caregiver’s attention as part of their child development.
 Please don’t set unreasonable expectations of playdates.

 • My daughter is behind where my son was at the same age.
 Should I worry?